CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

 Exercise 2 (~10 mins)
 ~~~~~~~~~~~~~~~~~~~~~

-You can use the `pull` command to download pre-built images from the `Singularity-Hub<https://www.singularity-hub.org>` or `Docker Hub<https://hub.docker.com/>`.
+You can use the `pull` command to download pre-built images from the `Singularity-Hub <https://www.singularity-hub.org>` or `Docker Hub<https://hub.docker.com/>`.

 This example pulls a container from Docker Hub:

 .. code-block:: bash

-    $ singularity pull docker://ubuntu
+    $ singularity pull shub://singularityhub/ubuntu

-You can rename the container on your local machine:
+You can also rename the container by using the `--name` flag:

 .. code-block:: bash

-    $ singularity pull --name ubuntu_docker_test.simg docker://ubuntu
+    $ singularity pull --name ubuntu_test.simg shub://singularityhub/ubuntu

 - Running a Singularity container from pre-built image